barryclark/jekyll-now/BTH-Wiki.md

 - On success return = \[opcode_string, relative_offset_from_load_pos, opcode_size]

+### PE Format
+NOTE: almost all data is returned in an integer format.
+Use hex(value) to view the data in byte format

+rvaToRaw(unsigned int rva)
+- This functions takes in a relative virtual address and will output a raw offset into the file
+- On error this function returns 0

+DosHeader()
+- This method will return a DosHeader structure with members accessible with the following: DosHeader.e_lfanew

+FileHeader()
+- This method will return a FileHeader structure with members accessible with the following:
+FileHeader.NumberOfSymbols

+OptionalHeader64()
+- This method will return an OptionalHeader64 structure with members accessible with the following: OptionalHeader64.SizeOfImage
+- If the currently loaded file is 32bit, or if there is an error, a zeroed out structure is returned

+OptionalHeader32()
+- This method will return an OptionalHeader32 structure with members accessible with the following: OptionalHeader32.SizeOfImage
+- If the currently loaded file is 64bit, or if there is an error, a zeroed out structure is returned

 # API Extension
 The Orchestration API can be easily extended by editing or adding to the methods inside of PYBIND11_EMBEDDED_MODULE(mgr, m) function.